csrc-sdsu/mole/doc/sphinx/README.md

 1. **API Documentation**
    - Add C++ documentation in source code using Doxygen syntax
-   - Build with `make doxygen` to verify
+   - Build with `make doc-doxygen` to verify

 2. **User Manual**
    - Edit `.rst` files in `doc/sphinx/source/`
-   - Build with `make html` to preview changes
+   - Build with `make doc-html` to preview changes
-   - Use `make clean` to force full rebuild
+   - Use `make doc-clean` to force full rebuild

 ## 📖 Documentation Standards